MrManu96/N-Queens-Puzzle/README.md

 (sol-prog) [https://github.com/sol-prog/N-Queens-Puzzle] This code was modified to iterate through each value of N and to store the solutions using PostgreSQL.

-Manuel Salvador Cabrera Sanchez
+Manuel Salvador Cabrera Sanchez.
-Last update: November 5, 2019
+Last update: November 5, 2019.
 Mexico City